pjbiggs/Massey203311/Week9/Week9.md

 # We also declare the `-a` option for the algorithm,
 # and the `-o` option for the name of the output file.

+# note the `\` in the code below.
+This is a way of showing a long line of code
+# across multiple lines on a screen.
+The below is thus one long line of code.
+# You can enter it line by line and hit [Enter] where the `\` is.
+This results
+# in 3 lines on your screen, but it should run as one line of code.

 ## first default greedy (this is one line of code)
 $ kaiju -t /db/fungi/nodes.dmp -f /db/fungi/kaiju_db_fungi.fmi \
 -i /samples/sampleA_50k_R1.fq.gz -j /samples/sampleA_50k_R2.fq.gz -a greedy \